tailwindlabs/tailwindcss-from-zero-to-production/04-hover-focus-and-other-states/README.md

-# 04: Hover, Focus and Other States – Tailwind CSS: From Zero the Production
+# 04: Hover, Focus and Other States – Tailwind CSS: From Zero to Production

 [Watch the screencast](https://www.youtube.com/watch?v=5_BPDve5-3M)